NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     e.
 Repadmin /syncall ADL-RODC

-2. You have just substantially changed the structure of your organization’s WAN links.
+2. You have just substantially changed the structure of your organization's WAN links.
 You want to trigger an update on SYD-DC of the inbound replication topology.
 Which of the following commands could you use to accomplish this goal?